plone/guillotina/docs/source/developer/design.md

 to what we'd like to work toward stylistically long term::

 - JSON configuration
-- No ZCML
 - Pyramid-like idioms and syntax where it makes sense
 - Functions + decorators over classes

-## ZODB

-`guillotina` uses the [ZODB](http://www.zodb.org/en/latest/) as its database engine.

-The ZODB database server maps very nicely onto a CMS application where content is stored in a tree data structure.